pat-juarez/visualizations/README.md

 # visualizations
-Examples of Dashboards in different platforms
+Examples of Dashboards in different platforms\n
 These files are part of the activities performed during a course on data analytics (Coursera)